Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Architectures for Photonic Resource-State Generation

 \subsubsection{Repeat-until-success module}

-To address the challenges with repeated fusions described above, an alternative is to entangle two or more caterpillar sources containing a qubit before emitting the fused graph (see Figure \ref{fig:sourcetypes}d for an example using two caterpillar sources).
-To entangle two sources, each source emits a photon that is sent to a small linear-optical module, where the two photons interact and get measured to implement a fusion operation.
+To address the challenges of repeated fusions described above, an alternative is to entangle two or more caterpillar sources containing a qubit before emitting the fused graph (see Figure \ref{fig:sourcetypes}d for an example using two caterpillar sources).
+To entangle two sources, each source emits a photon that is sent to a small linear-optical module.
 When one of the correct detection patterns is observed, this results in a controlled-Z operation applied on the spin qubits in each source.
 The operation is thus probabilistic, but it can be repeated until it succeeds~\cite{lim2005repeat}.
-In the absence of photon loss, the success probability $p_s$ can then arbitrarily approach 1 at the cost of taking more time to attempt gates.
+In the absence of photon loss, the probability of successfully producing an entangled state can then arbitrarily approach 1 at the cost of taking more time to attempt gates.

-This so-called RUS gate, and related RUS measurements, have recently been of great interest for designing hybrid spin-optical quantum computing (SPOQC) architectures tailored to quantum emitters containing a spin qubit \cite{de2024spin, hilaire2024enhanced, chan2024tailoring}, showing impressive thresholds.
-Here we demonstrate that they can also substantially improve a standard FBQC architecture, as the entanglement between the sources carries over to the emitted photons, thus allowing the generation of graph states with a more complex topology than caterpillar graphs, directly at source.
+This so-called RUS gate, and related RUS measurements, have recently been of great interest for designing hybrid spin-photon platforms for FTQC, such as the spin-optical quantum computing (SPOQC) architecture~\cite{de2024spin, hilaire2024enhanced} or the quantum-emitter-based FBQC scheme~\cite{chan2024tailoring}, showing impressive thresholds.
+Here, we demonstrate that it can also substantially improve a standard FBQC architecture, as the entanglement between the sources carries over to the emitted photons, thus allowing the generation of graph states with a more complex topology than caterpillar graphs, directly at source.
 Unlike repeated fusion gates, after entanglement is established, no additional dangling photons need to be produced.
 Therefore this approach ensures that a minimum number of photons are consumed to establish a graph edge.
 Moreover, the sources serve as a lossless quantum memory to store entanglement until other states are prepared.

+In our illustrations and discussions we will use charged quantum dots as a typical example to implement caterpillar sources and RUS modules.
+However, our study is also relevant for other emitters containing at least one qubit degree of freedom, such as T centers~\cite{simmons2024scalable}, SnV centers~\cite{chen2024scalable}, and atoms~\cite{thomas2024fusion}, to name a few.